Mohsnmonji/Political-Terror_Dashboard/README.md

 The codebook, titled `PTS-Codebook-V220`, provides detailed explanations of the variables, coding procedures, and the methodology used in the Political Terror Scale dataset.

-Users can download the codebook from this repository or from the [Political Terror Scale project website](http://www.politicalterrorscale.org/).
+The codebook can be downloaded from this repository or from the [Political Terror Scale project website](http://www.politicalterrorscale.org/).

-## Calculation of Average PTS
+## Calculation of Average PTS in this dashboard

 The average **Political Terror Score (PTS)** in this dashboard is calculated by averaging the available scores from three sources: **PTS_A** (Amnesty International), **PTS_H** (Human Rights Watch), and **PTS_S** (U.S. Department of State).
 The method used for calculating the average PTS is as follows: